nathanaelbosch/ProbNumDiffEq.jl/docs/src/index.md

 ---

-__For more probabilistic numerics also check out the [ProbNum](https://www.probabilistic-numerics.org/en/latest/) Python package.__ It also implements probabilistic ODE solvers, but also probabilistic linear solvers, Bayesian quadrature, and many filtering and smoothing implementations.
+__For more probabilistic numerics check out the [ProbNum](https://www.probabilistic-numerics.org/en/latest/) Python package.__
+It implements probabilistic ODE solvers, but also probabilistic linear solvers, Bayesian quadrature, and many filtering and smoothing implementations.

 ---